danwit/jQache/README.md

 Don't wrap jQuery again and again and again... on DOM-elements.
 Use a selector cache in combination with carefully chaining.

+Wann see jQache performance in action? -> http://jsperf.com/jQache

-# Why should i care?
+# Why should i care about caching?

 Have you ever caught yourself doing this?